Huguet57/git-status/README.md

 # A git prompt for zsh

+Note: this is a fork of @ezorita's amazing repository.
+Needed it in zsh.

 With `git-prompt` you'll _hopefully_ never find yourself again in the following **gruesome** situations:
 - Resolving merge conflicts manually because you forgot to `pull` your branch.
 - or even worse, `commiting` and `pushing` to the wrong branch :scream: